Kirkia acuminata

 Tree

-This Tree usually has a single straight, grey trunk that may be smooth or rough.
+This Tree with its spreading rounded crown (photo 109) usually has a single straight, grey trunk that may be smooth or rough.
 It may reach 19m high with a trunk diameter up to 0,8m.
-The grey bark varies from smooth when young to rough – with deep grooves.
+The grey Bark varies from smooth when young too rough with deep grooves.
+It may become flaky with age, even vertically streaked (photo 110RR).
 Pale grey branching may occur near the base.
-Young flexible branches have circular or oval leaf scars that are clearly visible.
-Smooth branches tend to grow upwards and may be studded with dark corky knobs (photo 110).
-Branches are blunt-tipped.
+Young flexible branches have many clearly visible circular or oval leaf scars (photo 117R).
+Smooth Branches tend to grow upwards (photo 109) and may have a number of dark corky knobs (photo 110).
+Branches are blunt tipped (photo 117R).
 Older grey stems may have a corky flaking bark with grooves more than 2cm deep.

 Leaves